danielgribel/SSC-IPA/README.md

 | ... | ... | ... |
 | s<sub>m</sub> | t<sub>m</sub> | w<sub>m</sub> |

-**Labels files.** The content of a labels file exhibits the cluster of each sample of the dataset according to the ground-truth, where y<sub>i<\sub> corresponds to the label of the i-th sample:
+**Labels files.** The content of a labels file exhibits the cluster of each sample of the dataset according to the ground-truth, where y<sub>i</sub> corresponds to the label of the i-th sample:

 y<sub>1</sub>